ReFRACtor/framework/README.md

 this base class in order to be able to be cast automatically to the right type.

+There is a sample lib/generic_object.h.sample and closely related lib/printable.h.sample that reposistories can use as a example.
+This specific code is *not* required, just some base class called "GenericObject".

+The Printable template is often useful, it maps the C++ friendly overloaded operator<< to a more python friendly print_to_string.
+There this then code in swig_print.i that maps this to the python name __str__, to print(Foo) calls the C++ operator<<.
+Again, this is optional but the convention used in GeoCal is to have almost all classes derive from Printable which derives from GenericObject.

 The code swig_type_mapper_base.cc should be compiled and included in the parent library.
 This should have -DSWIG_MAPPER_NAMESPACE=GeoCal or similar defined when compiled.

+It is not required, but it is very useful to be able to serialize the swig python classes.
+There is sample code lib/serialize_support.h.sample that can be used to give serialization support.